1987 Canarian island council elections

-The 1987 Canarian Island Cabildo elections were held on Wednesday, 10 June 1987, to elect the 3rd Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 137 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 10 June 1987 to elect the 3rd Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 137 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities (including the Canary Islands) and local elections all across Spain.